vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ---
-title: "TAP on Your Lap: Running VMware Tanzu Application Platform Locally on Your Laptop "
+title: "TAP on Your Lap: Running Tanzu Application Platform Locally on Your Laptop "
 description: TODO
 date: 2022-03-15
 lastmod: 2022-03-15